Due Diligence in Real Estate Transactions in the Context of Nearshoring in Mexico

 We advise our clients on the constitution of Mexican companies (commercial and civil) and associations, attending to the needs derived from the industry and/or commerce segment in which they focus their activities and their medium and long-term plans, also providing services for compliance with the regulatory requirements that may apply, including those derived from direct foreign investment, economic competition and obtaining the necessary licenses and permits for its operation.
 Our services also extend to the provision of corporate services within the ordinary course of business of our clients, including advice on the preparation, review and negotiation of all types of civil and commercial contracts, and the custody, updating and maintenance of corporate books. .
 We also provide services related to the opening and management of branches in Mexico of foreign companies.

-We represent domestic and foreign corporate and/or investment groups in the acquisition of, and/or merger with, Mexican business entities, and on other occasions we also represent acquired Mexican entities.
-In both cases, we provide legal audit services to anticipate possible contingencies of the operation, locate areas of opportunity, and help determine the value of the company to be acquired.
-Likewise, on behalf of the acquirer, we prepare the legal documentation of the operation (specifically share purchase and/or association contracts, with all their annexes and accessory contracts), and we carry out the negotiation of the same with the counterparty.
-Likewise, in these cases we participate directly in the processing and obtaining of any authorizations, permits, licenses and concession titles required for the operation of our clients, and we advise on notices and notifications to government entities, including notifications to, resolutions and opinions of the Federal Commission of Economic Competition.
+We represent national and foreign corporate and/or investment groups in the acquisition of, and/or merger with, Mexican business entities, and on other occasions we also represent acquired Mexican entities.
+In both cases, we provide legal audit services to foresee possible contingencies of the operation, locate areas of opportunity and help determine the value of the company to be acquired.
+Likewise, in representing the acquirer, we prepare the legal documentation of the operation (specifically contracts for the sale of shares and/or association, with all its annexes and accessory contracts), and we carry out their negotiation with the counterparty.
+Likewise, in these cases we participate directly in the processing and obtaining of any authorizations, permits, licenses and concession titles required for the operation of our clients, and we advise on notices and notifications to government entities, including notifications of resolutions and opinions of the Federal Economic Competition Commission.

 We provide advisory services for corporate restructuring and reorganization, also including international corporate groups with a presence in Mexico.
 In these cases we have worked in coordination with groups of financial and accounting advisors both from Mexico and abroad, and we have coordinated legal audits of subsidiaries of entities acquired in several Latin American countries (Argentina, Brazil, Chile, Colombia and Peru, among others, with local legal advisers in each case).